finos/datahelix/generator/README.md

 * `<profile path>`, a path to the profile JSON file
 * `<output directory>`, a directory path to where the output file/s should be emitted to.
 Files will be created for each rule, numbered relative to the position of the rule in the profile.

-The full list of generate test cases options can be seen [here](../docs/Options/GenerateTestCasesOptions.md).
+The full list of generate test cases options can be viewed [here](../docs/Options/GenerateTestCasesOptions.md).

 ### __Command:__ `genTreeJson [options] <profile path> <output path>`